motine/sta/README.md

 // Disable stroking future shapes. void no_stroke();

+// Configure if the screen should be cleared before each call to draw (true by default) void clear_before_drawing(bool clear);

 // Draws a line from (x1, y1) to (x2, y2) with the stroke color.
 void line(unsigned int x1, unsigned int y1, unsigned int x2, unsigned int y2);
 // Draws a triangle from (x1, y1) to (x2, y2) to (x3, y3)